TakeprofitTechnology/ReleaseNotes/Web GUI configurator.md

 # Web GUI сonfigurator

 ## Version 2025.8.5.625 (5 August, 2025)
 ### Changes
 * For Kloshira MT4 GUI the fields Reason and Type are made as dropdown lists.
+* SwapControlCenterMT5: 'Charge swap on excess' added to WebGUI rules.

 ## Version 2025.8.1.539 (1 August, 2025)
 ### Changes